kampfj/kampfj.github.io/_posts/2020-04-07-Killing-Lincoln.md

 Rarely, though, is it that simple.
 While it’s heartwarming to think that President Lincoln tried to end slavery purely because he had a deep, warm belief in the equality of all beings, it would be intellectually dishonest to ignore the evidence that Lincoln had less humanitarian and perhaps more economic ends in mind.

 For example, as an Illinois lawyer, Lincoln represented clients on both sides of the slavery issue, even once arguing once for a [Kentucky slaveholder trying to reclaim his property](https://en.wikipedia.org/wiki/Matson_Trial).
-Even is words during the Lincoln-Douglas debates, which went a long way toward granting Lincoln his lauded nickname of “The Great Emancipator”, might surprise you:
+Even his words during the Lincoln-Douglas debates, which went a long way toward granting Lincoln his lauded nickname of “The Great Emancipator”, might surprise you:

 > I will say that I am not, nor ever have been in favor of bringing about in anyway the social and political equality of the white and black races...and I will say in addition to this that there is a physical difference between the white and black races which I believe will forever forbid the two races living together on terms of social and political equality.
 (Lincoln-Douglas Debates, Debate IV)